Codynator/network-scanner/README.md

 | -n [number]          | -c [number]   | Number of packets send to host |
 | -w [milliseconds]    | -w [seconds]  | Length of timeout              |

+## Settings

+- **Strict check** - activates input validation and prevents badly entered IP addresses from blocking scanning capabilities.
+However, if the validation is not working properly, you can disable it by setting `strict_check` to `False` in `conf.yaml`.

 ## Knows issues
 1. During the process of clearing the list of found IP addresses, it can throw *CustomTkinter*'s errors in the terminal.